Paul Murray

 custodian metadata including identifier, custodian, language, location, and other details

-Author Dr Libby Hammond
+Author Dr Libby Lee-Hammond

 Welcome to the Yuin Digital Keeping Place.
 This website is intended to record and share information on events and people that have impacted on Yuin history, language and lifestyle.
-Over the coming years, we plan to keep improving and updating this website so that it can include an even wider and richer collection of stories from Yuin Families.
-We, the Yuin DKP Project Working Group, understand that language is living, and acknowledge that different spellings have been used throughout history.
-For this project, we've agreed to use the language spellings Dhurga, Djiringandj, and Dhawa.
-We invite the Yuin and wider community to explore and learn from this Digital Keeping Place.
+Over the coming years, we will include an even wider and richer collection of stories from Yuin Families.